dillonHe/EasyEDA-Documents/Simulation-eBook/Schematic-symbols-prefixes-and-pin-numbers.md

     [Attaching a .subckt to a symbol 01](https://easyeda.com/editor#id=808qkCTN5)

-Some of the EasyEDA symbols such as bjts and all the MOSFETs have a Spice Prefix of 'M' and so are expecting to call a .model statement.
-To associate a .subckt to a symbol with a Spice Prefix of 'M' there are four stages.
+Some of the EasyEDA symbols from the EasyEDA Libs have a Spice Prefix that is expecting to call a .model statement (i.e. any symbol with a Spice Prefix other than 'X'!).
+For example, the bjts symbols have a Spice Prefix of 'Q' whilst the MOSFET symbols have a Spice Prefix of 'M'.
+There are some diodes, for example some zener diodes, which some are defined by .models and others by .subckts.
+Even the humble 1N4148 may have a .model from one manufacturer and a .subckt from another.
+Some bjt models are defined by .subckts such as most Darlington transistors and some Avalanche transistors.
+Apart from some low power MOSFETs and those used in IC design, most MOSFET models are defined by .subckts.
+Therefore it is quite common to have to associate a .subckt to a symbol with a Spice Prefix that is expecting to call a .model statement.

-So, in the following example, the NMOS_E symbol placed into the schematic from the EasyEDA Libs palette must be edited to change the 'Spice Prefix' of the symbol from 'M' (for a .model defined part) to 'X' (for a .subckt defined part).
+This can be done in four stages as illustrated in the following example, the NMOS_E symbol placed into the schematic from the EasyEDA Libs palette must be edited to change the 'Spice Prefix' of the symbol from 'M' (for a .model defined part) to 'X' (for a .subckt defined part).

 *   Place the .subckt text into the schematic and activate it;
 *   Place the symbol in the schematic;